openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-security.rst

 ~~~~~~~~~~~~~~~

 The `principle of least privilege`_ is used throughout OpenStack-Ansible to
-limit the damage that could be caused if an attacker gained access to a set of
+limit the damage that could be caused if an attacker gains access to any
 credentials.

 OpenStack-Ansible configures unique username and password combinations for